KialoHezz/Calculate-Day-Of-the-Week-C.D.O.T.W-/README.md

 Phone : +254703701651

 # Licence && Copyright info:
-hezzykialo was licenced on 2019 and all rights where protected.
+Hezzykialo was licenced on 2019 and all rights where protected.